michael-ezeanioma/deep-learning-challenge/README.md

 # Dependencies

-Pandas: Reads and processes funding data.
+__Pandas:__ Reads and processes funding data.
-Scikit-Learn: Splits data into training/testing sets and applies feature scaling.
+__Scikit-Learn:__ Splits data into training/testing sets and applies feature scaling.
-TensorFlow/Keras: Builds and trains the deep learning model.StandardScaler: Normalizes input features for improved model performance.
+__TensorFlow/Keras:__ Builds and trains the deep learning model.StandardScaler: Normalizes input features for improved model performance.

 # Technologies Used

-Python: Core programming language for data processing and model training.Pandas: Handles data manipulation and feature engineering.Scikit-Learn: Provides tools for preprocessing and splitting datasets.TensorFlow/Keras: Implements and optimizes the neural network model.
+__Python:__ Core programming language for data processing and model training.
+__Pandas:__ Handles data manipulation and feature engineering.
+__Scikit-Learn:__ Provides tools for preprocessing and splitting datasets.
+__TensorFlow/Keras:__ Implements and optimizes the neural network model.

 # How to Use